View JoAnn Palmer's Obituary on crookstontimes.com and share memories

 |

-JoAnn M. Palmer, 86, of Crookston, MN, passed away peacefully with her family by her side, at home.
+JoAnn M. Palmer, 86, of Crookston passed away peacefully with her family by her side at home on Sunday, September 29, 2019.

+JoAnn was born August 2, 1933 to Erwin and Fern (Johnson) Brunelle in Crookston, Minnesota.
+She grew up in Crookston and graduated from the Cathedral High School in 1951.

+On May 4, 1954 she married Lawrence S. Palmer and together they raised their four children.

+She is survived by her loving husband of 65 years, Larry; children, Nancy (Jerry) Sykes of Crookston, Lynn (Ricky) Oakes of Crookston, Timothy (Kristie) Palmer of Crookston and Rebecca (Larry) Lowe of Booneville, IN; grandchildren, Leah (Kevin Crocker) Oakes, Aaron (Jennifer) Sykes, Mandy (Justin) Bernardy, Samantha Lowe, Sarah (Scott) Ruark, Kelsey (Zack) Johnson, Mykl Palmer, Jacob Lowe, and Kathryn Lowe, 19 great-grandchildren; sister, Sally (Charlie) Cammack, granddaughter in law, Melanie Oakes, 3 sisters-in-law, Doris (Bill) Janssen, Joni (Sherm) Tollefson, Bonny (Larry) Landwehr and beloved dog, Katie.

+JoAnn was preceded in death by her parents; grandson, Chad Michael Oakes and brother, David Brunelle.

-A visitation will be held Wednesday, October 2, 2019, from 5-7 pm, at the Stenshoel-Houske Funeral Home.
-Prayer Service will begin at 7 pm.
-A Mass of Christian Burial will be held at the Cathedral of the Immaculate Conception in Crookston, MN, on Thursday, October 3, 2019. at 2:30 pm, with visitation one-hour prior.
-Interment will be in the Oakdale Cemetery in Crookston.
+A visitation will be from 5:00 – 7:00 pm Wednesday, Oct.
+2 at the Stenshoel-Houske Funeral Home, 615 S. Minnesota, with a prayer service beginning at 7:00pm.
+Mass of Christian Burial will at 2:30 pm Thursday, Oct.
+3 at the Cathedral of the Immaculate Conception in Crookston, with visitation one-hour prior.
+Interment will be in the Oakdale Cemetery of Crookston.
+Stenshoel- Houske Funeral Home is assisting the family. www.Stenshoelhouske.com